quantavil/obsidian/Vocab/Top 200 words.md

 **Aviary** (/ˈeɪviˌɛri/)  {Noun}
+?
 ==A large enclosure or building where birds are kept in captivity for observation or breeding.== *Hindi translation:* पक्षीधाम (Pakshidham)
 *Example sentences:*
 - The zoo has a beautiful aviary where visitors can see a wide variety of bird species.
 - The ornithologist conducted research on bird behavior in the aviary to better understand their social dynamics.

+**Incorrigible** (/ɪn'kɔːrɪdʒəbəl/)  {Adjective}
+?
+==Not able to be corrected, reformed, or improved; beyond control or redemption.== *Hindi translation:* असुधार्य (Asudhārya)
+*Example sentences:*
+- Despite numerous attempts to reform him, the young man remained incorrigible and continued his criminal activities.
+- The teacher found dealing with the incorrigible student to be a constant challenge, as he showed no interest in improving his behavior.

+**Omniscient** (/ɒmˈnɪʃənt/)  {Adjective}
+?
+==Having complete or unlimited knowledge, awareness, or understanding; knowing everything.== *Hindi translation:* सर्वज्ञ (Sarvajña)
+*Example sentences:*
+- The narrator in the story seemed to have an omniscient perspective, knowing the thoughts and actions of all the characters.
+- Some religious traditions attribute omniscient qualities to deities, believing that they possess all knowledge and wisdom.

+**Cartographer** (/kɑːrˈtɒɡrəfər/)  {Noun}
+?
+==A person who creates maps, either by hand or using specialized software and equipment.== *Hindi translation:* नक्शाकार (Nakshakar)
+*Example sentences:*
+- The cartographer meticulously studied geographical data and landmarks to accurately depict the terrain on the map.
+- With the advancement of technology, modern cartographers now use computer software and satellite imagery to create detailed and precise maps.

+**Illegible** (/ɪˈlɛdʒəbəl/)  {Adjective}
+?
+==Difficult or impossible to read or decipher due to poor handwriting, print quality, or other factors.== *Hindi translation:* अपठनीय (Apathaniya)
+*Example sentences:*
+- The handwritten note was so illegible that I couldn't make out a single word.
+- The faded ink made the document illegible, making it challenging to extract the necessary information.

+**Infallible** (/ɪnˈfæləbəl/)  {Adjective}
+?
+==Incapable of making mistakes or being wrong; never failing; unfailing in accuracy or effectiveness.== *Hindi translation:* अविश्वसनीय (Avishvasniya) *Example sentences:*
+- The seasoned detective seemed to have an infallible instinct for solving complex cases.
+- Although no one is truly infallible, the experienced surgeon had a remarkably high success rate in performing delicate surgeries.

+**Utopia** (/juːˈtoʊpiə/)  {Noun}
+?
+==An imagined or ideal place or state of things where everything is perfect and ideal; a paradise or an ideal society.== *Hindi translation:* उतोपिया (Utopiya)
+*Example sentences:*
+- The novel depicted a utopia where all individuals lived in harmony and equality.
+- Many philosophers have contemplated the concept of utopia, envisioning a society free from social, economic, and political problems.